 “I wanted to come to an amicable resolution.
 I believe that is something we can still do,” Mr. Thompson said.

-The Marina is officially owned by the Ministry of Natural Resources (MNR).
-The County sought a third-party to enter a sublease agreement, with the hope of revitalizing it for locals and visitors alike.
+The Marina is officially owned by the Ministry of Natural Resources and Fisheries (MNRF).
+The County entered into a sublease agreement with Tenacity, with the hope of revitalizing it for locals and visitors alike.

-Mr. Gilmour noted that Tenacity had failed to deliver either annual reports or remittances to the MNR, as is required.
-His report states that ministry has not received remittances for 2021, 2022, or 2023.
+But Mr. Gilmour said that Tenacity had failed to deliver either annual reports or remittances to the MNRF, as is required.
+He said the Ministry had not received remittances for 2021, 2022, or 2023.

 “That was an error in communication,” said Mr. Thompson.
 “This boat launch doesn’t earn any revenue.
 There’s no profit to remit.”
 He noted that reports for those years have since been submitted.